 - Joint preparation is often much simpler than other arc welding processes.

-- Residual stresses and distortion produced are low
+- Residual stresses and distortions produced are low.

-- Flux composition as compared to submerged arc welding (SAW) is very low.
+- The flux composition as compared to submerged arc welding (SAW) is very low.

 - When the heat input is very high and the weld quality can be rather poor, including low toughness caused by the coarse grains in the fusion zone and the heat-affected zone.

-- ESW restricted to vertical position welding, because of large molten metal pools and slag.
+- ESW is restricted to vertical position welding, because of large molten metal pools and slag.

 - Electro slag welding tends to produce large grain sizes.

 - Submerged Arc Welding is more economical than electro slag welding for joints below 60 mm.